 The CXC WWW page (http://cxc.harvard.edu) provides access to most documents, proposal preparation tools, and proposal submission software.
 Many documents are also available in printed form by request through the CXC HelpDesk or by writing to Chandra Directors Office, Mail stop 4, 60 Garden St., Cambridge, MA 02138.
 The CXC web page provides a "HelpDesk" for communicating specific questions and requests concerning all user aspects of CXO.
-An overview of resources available to proposers can be found in Chapter 11.

 Figure 1.3: Comparison of the on-axis effective areas for observing a point source (integrated over PSF) of the HRMA/HRC-I, the HRMA/ACIS(FI), and the HRMA/ACIS(BI) combinations.
-The ACIS curves show the predicted values for the middle of Cycle (2004-05-15).
+The ACIS curves show the predicted values for the middle of Cycle 6 (2005-05-15).

-Figure 1.4: Comparison of the first-order effective areas in cm^2 (integrated over the line spread function) of the MEG and HEG and LETG spectrometers.
+Figure 1.4: Comparison of the first-order effective areas in $\rm cm^2$ (integrated over the line spread function) of the MEG and HEG and LETG spectrometers.
 The (+/-) first orders of the diffracted spectrum have been added.